Financing and types of PhD scholarships

 A few private and public foundations in Denmark have a funding instrument for PhD students.
 For example, the Independent Research Fund Denmark funds PhD students who are employed by public research institutions outside the university.
 The funding covers the enrolment at the PhD school in the Humanities.

-The PhD Council for Educational Research funds PhD fellowships research in primary and lower secondary schools.
+The PhD Council for Educational Research funds PhD fellowships research on primary and lower secondary schools.
 In this case, the PhD fellowship is a collaboration between the university (the PhD school) and a university college as a partner institution.

 In general, these funding bodies and instruments require that enrolment at the PhD School in the Humanities is pre-approved prior to applying.
 You can contact the PhD Administration for further guidelines and deadlines if you wish to apply for pre-approval of enrolment.